jjasghar/ai-abstract-classifier/README.md

 and asks a local LLM ([granite][granite] ideally) if the abstract has been written by an AI and (soon) or is a possible sales pitch.
-It gives a file called `overview.csv` with a confidence score of up to `100` if it's been AI or too "sale-y."
+It gives a file called `overview.csv` with a confidence score of up to `100` if it's been AI or too "sales-y."

-(soon) you will be able to inject a `csv` into this with just:
+You can also inject a `csv` into this instead of scraping an API.
+Take a look at [testing_data/testing.csv_bak](./testing_data/testing.csv_bak) as an example.
+Take a look at the `config.toml.example` for where to configure the `csv`.
+**NOTE**: This is `,` seporated for the time being, so you'll need to remove all the `,` from the actual abstracts so it can be parsed correctly.
+The sections that are needed the `csv` are as follows:
-- unique identifier *optional*
+- code
-- title of abstract
+- title
 - abstract
+- description

 ## Configuration